Leonid Slutsky (politician): 2022 Russian invasion of Ukraine

+Russian Peace Foundation

+A partner of the Russian Peace foundation is the German far-right political party Alternative for Germany.

+Russia commissioned Slutsky's organization, the "Russian Peace Foundation", and the Polish association European Council on Democracy and Human Rights, which in the past had brought election observers from right-wing populist and right-wing extremist circles to Crimea, to organize their trips.
+Paid relationships are established and maintained with pro-Moscow Western politicians for Russian own interests and influence.

+Leonid Slutsky is the political curator of Șor Party.
+In 2024 Pro-Russian politicians from Moldova visited Russia: fugitive oligarch Ilan Șor, representatives of the Party of Socialists of the Republic of Moldova, socialist leader himself, ex-president Igor Dodon, two politicians of the Revival Party party, close to fugitive oligarch Ilan Shor.

 Personal life

-Slutsky is married and has an adult daughter from his first marriage.
+Slutsky is married to Lidya Lyskova.
+He has an adult daughter from his first marriage.
+He has also a younger daughter.

 In March 2018, journalist Anna Mongait reported that singer Zara advanced her political career and received the title of "Honored Artist of the Russian Federation" because of her relationship with Slutsky.

 Connections with the Russian Orthodox Church

 Slutsky has close relations with the leadership of the Russian Orthodox Church.
 On 11 June 2011, the day of Orthodox holiday of Pentecost, Slutsky landed on the territory of Trinity Lavra of St. Sergius on a helicopter, without having warned anyone in advance.
 It "caused a great deal of surprise which turned into indignation among parishioners and workers of the church".
 According to the deputy, he hurried to meet with Patriarch Kirill of Moscow, but because of traffic jams on the Yaroslavl highway he had to use the services of a helicopter company.

-The investigation of Dozhd TV channel indicates that Slutsky is the chairman of the board of the charity foundation "Kronstadt Naval Cathedral", which contributed 1.3 billion rubles to restore the Naval cathedral of Saint Nicholas in the town of Kronstadt, which is a hometown of Svetlana Medvedeva.
+The investigation of TV Rain channel indicates that Slutsky is the chairman of the board of the charity foundation "Kronstadt Naval Cathedral", which contributed 1.3 billion rubles to restore the Naval cathedral of Saint Nicholas in the town of Kronstadt, which is a hometown of Svetlana Medvedeva.
 One of its board members is Vladimir Resin, who is involved in construction works for the Russian Orthodox Church.
 In 2013 alone, more than one billion rubles of donations were spent on building churches through the fund's accounts.

 Andrei Kononov, the general director of the fund, is an assistant to Slutsky on a voluntary basis.
 The investigation assumes that the fund financed the rebels of the Donetsk People's Republic.
 Kononov also met with the leadership of the unrecognized republic, bringing priests and icons with him.

 Another non-transparent fund of Slutsky's, the "Russian Peace Foundation", is mentioned in the investigation.
 Its Saratov department was involved in fraud with land and, among other things, it got a lease on a pond, where, according to the documents, it planned to build a children's car-racing track.